shaikhabuzer0/verification/_posts/2025-07-09-AXI-protocol.md

   <img src="{{ site.baseurl }}/asset/axi_arch.jpg" width="600" alt="AXI Flow Diagram">
 </p>
 ### Features
 - Separate Write and Read channels maximize the bandwidth, both can work in parallel
 - Multiple outstanding addresses i.e manager can issue transactions without waiting for earlier txns to complete.
-It enables parallel processing of txns hence improved performance.
+It enables parallel processing of txns hence improved performance
 - No timing relations between address and data operations i.e manager can issue AW(write address) txn but there is no restriction that when manager will provde W(write data) txn
 - Unalingned data transfer
 - Out of order txns completion i.e slave received multiple request with ID's.
 Slave can serve(give response back to master) any request out of order with ID's tagged
 - Burst txns i.e only single address is required i.e start address, then slave will calculate the next address based on burst
 #### Handshake
   - Valid goes from source to destination
   - Valid is sticky, must remain asswerted until destination accepts information
 #### Transfer vs Transaction
   - Transfer: Single exchange of information with one valid and ready handshake
   - Transaction: Write transaction, Read transaction
 #### Valid ready assertions
   - Ready can be asserted at any time, before valid, after valid or at same time as valid

 #### Write transaction
   - The master drives the wlast signal high to indicate final data